catalog header

 Gonzaga’s campus has grown from one building that housed both students and Jesuit faculty in its early years to 104 buildings spread over 152 landscaped acres.
 The University site is along the north bank of the Spokane River and includes its own small lake and attractive, well-kept campus grounds.
 Some highlights of the campus include the following:

 The Department of Housing and Residence Life provides living options for around 3,000 undergraduate students, including men’s, women’s or coeducational residence halls with capacities ranging from 40 to 620.
-Residence halls are staffed by Professional, Graduate and Assistant Residence Directors, Resident Assistants, Resident Ministers, and Social Justice Peer Educators who collectively provide a wide range of services as live in staff members.
+Residence halls are staffed by Professional, Assistant Residence Directors, Resident Assistants, Student Ministers, Residence Hall Association Executives, Peer Mentors, and Social Justice Peer Educators who collectively provide a wide range of services as live in staff members.
 Full-time unmarried first- and second-year students who are under age 21, not living at home, must live in on-campus residence facilities.
 Upper-division students have access on a first come/first served basis to some apartment-style living units, and the University owns two apartment complexes and up to nine houses in the neighborhood depending upon the year.
 At this point in time the university does not provide married or family housing in any on- or off-campus property and is happy to assist students in locating such.

 John J. Hemmingson Center is over 167,000 square feet of contemporary space that supports fun, healthy living and an engaged community.
 It is a living and learning environment where students, faculty, staff, alumni and members of the larger community can interact with one another.